 Featured Turbiaux Le Protector Palm Pistol Ashley Hlebinsky May 6, 2020 1 Comments, Join the Conversation At RECOIL, we review every product fairly and without bias.
 Making a purchase through one of our links may earn us a small commission, and helps support independent gun reviews.
-Learn More Photo Courtesy Cody Firearms Museum Over the past few years, smaller and more concealable guns have hit the market — even a gun that simulates the size, shape, and appearance of a smartphone.
+Read our affiliate policy.
+Find out more about how we test products.
+Photo Courtesy Cody Firearms Museum Over the past few years, smaller and more concealable guns have hit the market — even a gun that simulates the size, shape, and appearance of a smartphone.
 Whether that’s a good idea or not isn’t for this historian to judge … yet.
 The idea of concealment in all shapes and sizes isn’t new.
 Back in the 1800s, many curios items came onto the market, including firearms like the Palm Protector Pistol.
 This pistol is a revolver with a small barrel that fits between your fingers, kind of like parents tell their kids to do with their car keys.
 Instead of the cartridges being arranged in parallel around the cylinder’s axis, they were placed like spokes in a wagon wheel, much like earlier vertical turret revolvers.
 To fire, a shooter simply squeezes the gun.
 The design was first patented and sold in France in the early 1880s as the Turbiaux le Protector, but it soon saw production in the United States.
 Marketed by the Minneapolis Firearms Company as the Protector, it was manufactured in Springfield, Massachusetts.
 We don’t know of any FBI ballistic gelatin tests, but 32 Extra Short was a centerfire cartridge that made Volcanic Repeating Arms Company’s Rocket Ball ammunition look, well, still not great.
 Although, before we get too judgmental about the cartridge’s energy, Smith & Wesson got going thanks to sales of its number-one revolver that was chambered in the black powder 22 Short cartridge.
 Peter Finnegan, who licensed the design, closed the Minneapolis Firearms Company and created the Chicago Fire Arms Company to sell a slightly different version of the guns.
 The manufacturing this time was done by the Ames Sword Company.
 Finnegan intended to have 15,000 ready by the Chicago World’s Fair, but Ames didn’t meet the deadline and a lawsuit ensued.
 The guns sold into the early 1900s.
 Original French guns were 10-shot .22-caliber pieces, while most of the later American ones were .32 caliber, although some .41-caliber examples are reported.
 Originally, the guns were considered curio and relics but have since moved into the antique category under U.S. law.
-Turbiaux Le Protector (The Protector) Date: ca 1882 Caliber: 32 Extra Short Dimensions: The size of a pocket watch Action Type: Revolving Options: Option for pearl side plate, usually nickel finished Explore RECOILweb:Alien Gear Releases Line of Kimber Micro HolstersSheriff of Baghdad Tactical Introduces the MFQD Swivel B-SlingStar Wars 7: Stormtroopers been readin' RECOIL 225.7x28mm Vs. 9mm Luger: Caliber Debate NEXT STEP: Download Your Free Target Pack from RECOILFor years, RECOIL magazine has treated its readers to a full-size (sometimes full color!) shooting target tucked into each big issue.
+Turbiaux Le Protector (The Protector) Date: ca 1882 Caliber: 32 Extra Short Dimensions: The size of a pocket watch Action Type: Revolving Options: Option for pearl side plate, usually nickel finished Why you can trust RECOIL Since our founding in 2012, RECOIL remains the premier firearms lifestyle publication for the modern shooting enthusiast.
+We deliver cutting-edge coverage of guns, gear, accessories and technology.
+We go beyond basic reviews, providing no B.S. buyer’s guides, hands-on testing and expert analysis on everything from firearms and survival equipment to watches and vehicles.
+Our reviewers are the backbone of our operation and come from diverse shooting backgrounds: Former law enforcement, military veterans, competitive shooters, seasoned hunters and plain old firearms enthusiasts.
+Furthermore, we’re not just gun experts, but dedicated journalists who adhere to the strictest standards of our profession.
+At RECOIL, editorial independence is the foundation of everything we publish and the cornerstone of reader trust.
+Our editors, writers and content creators make all editorial decisions independently, free from outside influence.
+That boils down to: advertisers don’t dictate our coverage, the outcomes of our reviews or what we recommend in our buyer’s guides.
+First and always, our commitment is to our audience—ensuring every review and article is accurate, unbiased, and driven by real-world experience.
+Whether you’re selecting your next firearm, upgrading your gear, or exploring the latest innovations in the shooting world, RECOIL provides the trusted insights you need to make informed decisions.
+Learn more about our Editorial Standards and how we review products.
+NEXT STEP: Download Your Free Target Pack from RECOILFor years, RECOIL magazine has treated its readers to a full-size (sometimes full color!) shooting target tucked into each big issue.
 Now we've compiled over 50 of our most popular targets into this one digital PDF download.
 From handgun drills to AR-15 practice, these 50+ targets have you covered.
 Print off as many as you like (ammo not included).
 Get your pack of 50 Print-at-Home targets when you subscribe to the RECOIL email newsletter.
 We'll send you weekly updates on guns, gear, industry news, and special offers from leading manufacturers - your guide to the firearms lifestyle.You want this.
 Trust Us.

 FYI - I have an original box of Le Protector -French original - (80/100) ammunition which was produced in Paris - the box calling it Cal.
 6mm Gaiupillat Paris.